 This trope is when horses are portrayed as symbols of masculinity, potency, fecundity, and virility.

-In a crude sense of symbolism, the association with sexuality is believed to be associated with a horse's genitals as they are famously well endowed, which correlates with the masculine insecurity about the size of their manhood.
-However, when horse-riding became associated with femininity, it's common for bulls to be associated with unbridled masculinity instead.
+In a crude sense of symbolism, the association with sexuality and virility is believed to be associated with a horse's genitals, as they are famously well-endowed.
+This led to the phrase "hung like a horse", and this appears to be the source of inspiration for the masculine insecurity and sexual inadequacy about the size of a man's penis affecting his ability to be seen as a competent lover.

 It can go with Cool Horse, Our Centaurs Are Different varies in application because they are mythological half-man, half-horse creatures.
 The original centaurs of Greek mythology, however, were very much subject to this trope.
-The rooster is another farm animal with similar connotations about masculinity and virility.
+The rooster and the bull are other animals with similar connotations about masculinity and virility.
 Compare Alpha and Beta Wolves, a similar misunderstanding of animal "dominance" and group dynamics.
 Contrast All Girls Like Ponies for when horses are seen as feminine.
 Compare Diligent Draft Animal, where the draft horses' strength is emphasized in the context of work endurance rather than masculinity.

-- Mad Max: Fury Road: Immortan Joe has this as his motif.
+- Mad Max: Fury Road: No horse actually appears, but Immortan Joe has stallions as his motif.
 His gas mask is decorated with horse teeth, his car is named the Gigahorse, carries a pair of western-style revolvers of the type used by 19th-century cavalrymen, as well as his attempts to breed the perfect heir which bears a very uncomfortable similarity to equine husbandry.

 - Rocky: Invoked, Rocky is called "The Italian Stallion" because of his Italian-American heritage.
 Rocky had to work hard to be a champion, he trains in a barn, and he returned to the ring in the 2006 film in order to prove himself yet again.